-The shares of Common Stock offered by this Prospectus are offered by the U.S. Underwriters subject to prior sale, to withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the U.S. Underwriters and to certain further conditions.
-It is expected that delivery of certificates for the shares of Common Stock will be made at the offices of Lehman Brothers, Inc., New York, New York, on or about 1997.
+The Capital Securities offered by this Prospectus are offered by the Underwriters subject to prior sale, to withdrawal, cancellation or modification of the offer without notice, to delivery to and acceptance by the Underwriters and to certain further conditions.
+It is expected that delivery of the Capital Securities will be made in book-entry form only through the facilities of The Depository Trust Company on or about , 1997, against payment therefor in immediately available funds.